paul-stubley/Udacity/Capstone_Project/README.md

 <img src="images/EDA.png" width=80%>
 </p>

+A function which can encode, and simplify, complicated user/item IDs to a unique integer number is included in this notebook, but not used in the final analysis.

 ## Analysis

 Full details can be found in the `Restaurant_Recommender` notebook.
 Example outputs are shown below.